AnthonyHongXiao/AnthonyHongXiao.github.io/content/_index.md

 1. 07/2023- **Curvature of Cayley Graph of Certain Groups** (working)

 This is a summer research with Prof. Renato Feres beginning in July 2023.
 The study aims to use efficient algorithms to compute Ollivier-Ricci curvature of Cayley graphs of certain groups and find out some patterns.
+Currently, efficient optimization algorithm is found for Cayley graph and theoretical justifications for interesting patterns about curvature are concluding.

+{{< figure src="/images/ollivier-ricci_curvature_research_cover_image.png" height="50%" width="50%" class="imagecenter" >}}

 <!---------------------------- seperation line ---------------------------->

 2. 12/18/2020, **Study of Intergenerational Mobility and Urbanization Based on OLS Method and Ordered Probit Model**, IEEE-CS/MSIEID2020